Denis Joseph

 Denis Joseph (born 2 September 1958) is a South African politician from the Western Cape.
-A member of the Democratic Alliance, he was elected as a permanent delegate to the National Council of Provinces in 2011.
+A member of the Democratic Alliance (DA), he was elected as a permanent delegate to the National Council of Provinces in 2011.
 He served in the NCOP until his election to the Western Cape Provincial Parliament in 2014.
-After the 2019 election, Joseph returned to Parliament to serve as an MP in the National Assembly.
+After the 2019 election, Joseph returned to Parliament to serve as an MP in the National Assembly until 2024.